aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 ## Working with Alternative Text of Table

 The title and description of the table provides alternative text-based representations of the information contained in the table.
-MS Word allows setting this information (*Right-click the table, click Table Properties, click the Alt Text tab, and then set the title and description of the table*).
+MS Word enables setting this information (*Right-click the table, click Table Properties, click the Alt Text tab, and then set the title and description of the table*).
 With Aspose.Words you can achieve this by using Table.Title and Table.Description properties.
 These properties are meaningful for ISO/IEC 29500 compliant DOCX documents.
 When saved to pre-ISO/IEC 29500 formats, these properties are ignored.
-The following code example shows how to set the table's title and description properties.
+The following code example demonstrates how to set the table's title and description properties.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tables-ApplyFormatting-ApplyFormattingOnTheTableLevel-SetTableTitleandDescription.java" >}}